 She led students on SATA Rome 2009 and SATA Vietnam 2011.
 Pictured at right is Professor Devlin (far right) with Connecticut College SATA Vietnam 2011 students in Angkor Wat, Cambodia.

 Devlin, a former Woodrow Wilson Fellow, is the recipient of several Mellon Foundation grants.
 She received the Mellon Initiative on Multiculturalism (MIMIC) grant as well as a grant to develop the Freshman Focus Cluster, an integrative, writing-intensive program for incoming first-year students at Connecticut College.

 She has been published in various journals, including Environment and Behavior, The Journal of Counseling Psychology, The Journal of Environmental Psychology, and the Journal of Applied Social Psychology.
-She is one of two senior associate editors of the journal Environment and Behavior.
+She is editor in chief of the journal Environment and Behavior.

 Her third book, from Cambridge University Press (2010), titled What Americans Build and Why: Psychological Perspectives, examines five areas of Americans' built environment: houses, healthcare facilities, schools, workplaces and shopping environments.
 Synthesizing information from both academic journals and the popular press, the book looks at the relationships of size and scale to the way Americans live their lives and how their way of life is fundamentally shaped by the highway system, cheap land and incentives.
 This book is timely because although Americans say they crave community, they continue to construct buildings, such as McMansions and big box stores, that make creating community a challenge.

 Devlin also published a research methods book for students in the social sciences titled Research Methods: Planning, Conducting, and Presenting Research (Thomson Wadsworth, 2005).
 It is a hands-on, student-friendly text that addresses the practical aspects of one-semester social science research projects, using examples from a variety of sources that illustrate successful projects.
 Her first book, Mind and Maze: Spatial Cognition and Environmental Behavior, was published in 2001 by Praeger.